godisreal/CrowdEgress/README.md

 # CrowdEgress

-The source code was intially written in Python 2.7, and I am modifying the code slightly for python3.
+The source code was intially written in Python 2.7, and I am modifying the code slightly for python3 (i.e, print function).
 Pygame and Numpy are required to run the code.
 A simple user interface is under development in version 2.0.

 How-To(Version 2.0): python ui.py --> user interface (GUI) --> select input files --> visulize geometry settings --> start simulation

+When GUI screen is activated, please select the input files for the simulation.
+Users can optionally use .fds file to create the compartment geometry, and the pedestrian features are described in .csv file.
+If .fds file is omitted, the compartment geometry is described in .csv file.
+Please take a look at the examples for details.

+When pygame screen is activated, press certain keys to adjust the display features:
+Use pageup/pagedown to zoom in/zoom out the entities.
+Use space key to pause the simulation.
+Use arrows to move the entities vertically or horizonally in screen.

 The program mainly consists of four components: User Interface, Simulation Core, Data Tool, Visualization Tool.